 2. Set your budget

 Once you’ve done your research, you’ll need to determine your benefits budget.
 Setting a budget will dictate how many benefits you can offer your employees.
 If you’re a smaller company, you may have a smaller budget.
-But remember, in addition to benefits that cost money, you can also offer various non-monetary benefits, like PTO or flexible work schedules.
+But remember, in addition to benefits that cost money, you can also offer a wide range of non-monetary benefits, like PTO or flexible schedules.

 All your benefits should make financial sense for your organization.
 You can work with your financial or tax advisor to help determine a budget that will work for you.
-You should revisit your budget every quarter or year and make adjustments if needed.
+You should revisit your budget every quarter or year and adjust if needed.

-If you switch to a more cost-effective benefit, such as moving from a PPO health insurance plan to a high-deductible health plan (HDHP), be sure to communicate that to eligible employees as soon as possible.
+If you switch to a more cost-effective benefit, such as moving from a low-deductible health insurance plan to a high-deductible health plan (HDHP), communicate that to eligible employees as soon as possible.

 3. Manage your benefits